 Defending an AVO

 Overview of defending an AVO

 An Apprehended Violence Order, or AVO, is a court order designed to protect someone from behaviour they believe poses a risk to their safety.
-If an AVO has been made against you, understanding your legal options and rights is important.
-This guide explains what defending an AVO involves, what you need to know about the process, and how you might respond to an application.
+People who have an AVO made against them often consider their legal options and rights.
+This guide explains what defending an AVO involves, what the process generally entails, and how people often respond to an application.

+Defending an AVO